AN ESSAY BY KAREN SERGEANT

 You’re not building systems to make yourself irrelevant.

-You’re building systems to make your leadership transferable.
+You’re building systems that make your leadership visible, learnable and scalable.

 Your value doesn’t disappear — it shifts upstream.